• Skip to primary navigation

 jello poured into a baking pan

-V. Make the Lemon Jelly Layer
+Make the Lemon Jelly Layer

 1. Cook the lemonade.
-In a small saucepan, mix together the lemon juice, sugar, water.
+In a small saucepan, mix together the lemon juice, sugar, and water.
 Cook on medium-low heat and stir until the sugar is dissolved.

 3. Mix the gelatin in the warm lemonade.
 Pour the warm lemonade into a heat-proof bowl.
 Add the gelatin mixture and mix.
 Make sure that the lemonade is warm when adding the gelatin.

 4. Layer the strawberries and lemon jelly onto the cheesecake.
 Let the lemonade gelatin mixture cool for 10 minutes.
-Take the cheesecake out of the refrigerator, line the strawberries along the edges and the center.
+Take the cheesecake out of the refrigerator, and line the strawberries along the edges and the center.
 Gently pour enough of the gelatin to cover the lower half of the strawberries.
 Place the cake back in the refrigerator to set for 1 hour.
 This is to prevent the strawberries from floating.

 5. Pour the rest of the lemon jelly.
 After the jelly has set a little, pour the remaining jelly on top.
 Chill in the refrigerator for at least 12 hours or overnight before releasing the cake from the pan.

 6. Release the cheesecake.
-Slowly release the spring lock and peel the parchment paper or cake collar away from the sides of the cake and serve immediately.
+Slowly release the spring lock peel the parchment paper or cake collar away from the sides of the cake and serve immediately.

 Substitutions and Adjustments